I love using wood cutting boards but some of the items I cut leave stains and residue. Cleaning them properly is easy if you know what to do.

 Step 2: Lemon

-Preparing the lemon is so easy, I just cut it in half.
+Preparing the lemon is so easy, I just cut it in half with a paring knife.

 Lemons are good for removing stains and killing bacteria because of their citric acid.
 This acid is a natural disinfectant and also cuts through grease well.